 Class Size and Teacher-student Ratio

 The class sizes in special schools are relatively lower, ranging from 8 to 15 per class, depending on the types of children served and the staffing ratio is 1.7 teachers per primary and junior secondary class and 1.9 or 2.0 teachers per senior secondary class.
+Starting from the 2017/18 school year, the current teacher-to-class ratio for public sector primary and secondary schools (including special schools) will be increased by 0.1 across the board to provide additional teaching staff for schools to take forward various education initiatives and enhance the quality of education.
 Also, there are various types of additional teachers and specialists provided in these schools to cater for children’s different SEN.

 The curriculum for these children is based on the ordinary school curriculum and aligns with the implementation of inclusive education.
 The NSS curriculum has been implemented in special schools from the 2009/10 school year.
 Related curriculum development work is executed by the Curriculum Development Institute.
 The Committee on Special Educational Needs under the Curriculum Development Council is responsible for formulating policy and overseeing curriculum development for children with SEN.